-Knowing what we are looking for
+The value of knowing what we are really looking for

 Knowing why we want to accomplish something also helps us identify the feelings we expect to experience once we get there.
 If we know what success will feel like, then we know where we are going emotionally.
 Remember, success starts on the inside.
-And one of the best ways to get inside your own head on this is to look in the mirror and ask: Do you know why?
+And one of the best ways to get inside your own head is to look in the mirror and ask: Do you know why?

 Is there anything wrong with having money?
 Not as long as we understand ahead of time, that money only solves financial problems.
 Money is a material resource, not a ticket to emotional fulfillment.